 Data that you add to maps and brainstorming tools cannot be summarized in the dashboard.

-When you have a Companion subscription, data architects manage company-approved templates in the design center.
-If you are a data architect, go to Manage global data fields and templates.
+When you have the full version of Companion, data architects manage company-approved templates in the design center.
+If you are a data architect, go to Data architects and the design center.

 When you use the Companion desktop app only, users can manage their own templates.
-Go to Manage local data fields and personal templates.
+Go to Manage local data fields and custom templates.